HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-6 RF exposure.md

 So go forth, make those contacts, experiment with antennas, but remember to keep a friendly distance from your radiating buddies.
 Your body will thank you, and hey, you'll probably get better signal reports too!

-Stay safe, stay compliant, and keep those RF fields where they belong—in the air, not in your body!
+Stay safe, stay compliant, and keep those RF fields where they belong — in the air, not in your body!